Follow us on: #monalisamovie | monalisa-movie.com

 Nicole and Giancarlo pursue different agendas.
 She cares not whether the Goldstein painting is an authentic Leonardo, only if the Dallier Mona Lisa is the one stolen from the Goldstein family.
 Giancarlo’s interest is in whether the painting can be attributed to Leonardo.
 She wants him to stay out of her way as she embarks on a tense investigation to track down the painting.
 Giancarlo pursues his own sources.
 Their paths crisscross, heightening tension between them, yet flowering a bond between opposites.

 Igor knows he cannot fail Titov.
 His future, fortune and his daughter are at stake.
 He tries to balance aggression with restraint to head off getting kicked out of France.
 It’s tough sledding.
 His musclemen thrive on ill-conceived action, while his own expert, KARP, dances around questions as to the authenticity of the Dallier Mona Lisa.

-Inspired by fact, MONA LISA moves swiftly from the toney arrondissements of Paris to a billionaire’s hi-tech Loire Valley chateau to a mysterious castle on Lake Como, we discover exciting mysteries revolving around the enigmatic Mona Lisa, with non-stop action, romance and delight of unpredictable surprises.
+Inspired by fact, MONA LISA moves swiftly from the toney arrondissements of Paris to a billionaire’s hi-tech Lake Como villa to a mysterious castle in Sicily, we discover exciting mysteries revolving around the enigmatic Mona Lisa, with non-stop action, romance and delight of unpredictable surprises.